eyalroz/libgiddy/README.md

 Compression schemes come in many shapes and sizes, but it is customary to distinguish "heavy-weight" schemes (such as those based on [Lempel-Ziv](https://en.wikipedia.org/wiki/LZ77_and_LZ78)) from "lightweight" schemes, involving small amounts of computation per element, few accesses to the compressed data for decompressing any single element.

-This library
+Giddy enables the use of lightweight compressed data on the GPU by providing decompressor implementations for a plethora of compression schemes.

-## <a name="what">What does this library comprise?</a>
+## <a name="what">What does the library comprise?</a>

-This is essentially a library of GPU kernels and logic for configuring their launch (grid dimensions, block dimensions, dynamic shared memory size).
+Giddy is essentially a library of GPU kernels and logic for configuring their launch (grid dimensions, block dimensions, dynamic shared memory size).
 The kernels can be used in one of three ways, described below.
-Let's suppose we want to use compression scheme "Foo"
+Let's suppose we want to use compression scheme "Foo".

 1. Use of the kernel code itself.
 In this case you would need to take care of the launch configuration